ypicchi-arm/vectorscan/doc/dev-reference/tools.rst

     3:/^.{10,20}hatstand/m

-The integer ID is the value that will be reported when a match is found by Hyperscan and must be unique.
+The integer ID is the value that will be reported when a match is found by Vectorscan and must be unique.

 The pattern itself is a regular expression in PCRE syntax; see :ref:`compilation` for more information on supported features.

-The flags are single characters that map to Hyperscan flags as follows:
+The flags are single characters that map to Vectorscan flags as follows:

 =========   =================================    ===========
 Character   API Flag                             Description